VegaDeftwing/OpGuidesHugoSrc/content/Phil/Religion.md

 The only conclusion I can see to this is the same one Shadi Hamid from *The Atlantic* did: [Ideological intesity is rising as the US becomes more relgiously divided](https://www.theatlantic.com/magazine/archive/2021/04/america-politics-religion/618072/).

+Let me put it another way.
+My friend Soatok has a post [If You Hate Furries, You’re Anti-LGBT](https://soatok.medium.com/if-you-hate-furries-youre-anti-lgbt-cce35a948a57) where, uh, the title does the work for me.
+Clearly, the furry community has become so intertwined with LGBT community that saying you dislike one is a dog-whiste for the other.
+If we can accept that as fact, even though both straight and even nazi-furries (ugh) exist, then I don't think it's unreasonable to associate the other way.
+That is, we can imagine an article with the title "If You Hate Conservatives, You're Anti-Christian".
+Of course, you're free to reject this premise.

-So, while, yes, in a perfect world "religion", "religious indoctrination", and "religiously-motivated action" are three different things that should be talked about independently, we live in a world where they're becoming a big melting pot of some misterious, vaugely racist smelling substance that you really don't want to step in.
+So, while, yes, in a perfect world "religion", "religious indoctrination", "religiously-motivated action", and politics are all different things that should be talked about independently, we live in a world where they're becoming a big melting pot of some misterious, vaugely racist smelling substance that you really don't want to step in.

 I really, really want to isolate them, to be a scientist seperate the variables.
 Unfortuantely, that task has long since become impossible.
 It's a real shame too, because the result is this post coming off more insensative and less informed.

 I know it absolutely isn't fair to wrap up the good with the bad, but it's happening regarless of if I try to act like it isn't happening on this page or not.
-People are seeing religion, politics, and the amorphous blob that we call "The Right" as one thing.
+People are seeing religion and politics( Christianity and the amorphous blob that we call "The Right" or everything-but-Christian and "The Left") as one thing.
 Worse yet, while everything I just said is about Christianity, at least for me, the mental framework I use to think about the most popular religion absolutely infects my views of others.
 Even if I don't want to, I see other religions and assign them a political leaning mentally, even if the two should be entirely disconected.
 Oddly, the same is even true of atheism itself, as it has a liberal connotation now.

 Of course, that ignores many gray areas to.
 Again, from the same friend